The content in this site is provided for informational and reviewing purposes only. This is not the NAEA official website.

 The NAEA does not offer continuing educational units (CEU) for teachers because it is not an educational accreditation organization like the National Association of Schools of Art and Design or National Board for Professional Teaching Standards.
 Members can get professional development certificates for attending NAEA events and request credit be given by their accrediting organization for continuing educational credit.
 Note that you do not have to be a member of the NAEA to be certified as an art teacher.

 The National Art Education Association considers the visual arts to be a core subject, a view shared by the Elementary and Secondary Education Act of 1965 that classified art as a core academic subject, a position the law never revised in its many renewals.
-It has taken the position that visual literacy (the ability to process, create, present and communicate with the visual arts) should be part of Common Core curriculum’s goals.
+It has taken the position that visual literacy (the ability to effectively use your brain and think, focus, process, create, present and communicate with the visual arts) should be part of Common Core curriculum’s goals.

 The National Art Education Association also advocates for increased funding of art education whether in preschools or colleges.
 It sees art museums as an integral part of art education for students.
 The NAEA has taken positions on censorship, fine arts as a graduation requirement, art teacher evaluations, collaborative research, art competitions and a host of other topics.